UsabilityDynamics/upm/readme.md

+## Overview
 UPM is a CLI client for working with modules and packages that span accross multiple super projects most with their own repositories.

- * Integrate and reuse Packages within other projects.
+ * UPM is a Node.js command-line tool for rapidly building applications via the use of modular "Components"
+ * UPM can compile LESS, minify CSS, optimize and compress JavaScript, import and auto-load PHP libraries, manage fonts, views and maintain Git/SVN repository integrity.
+ * UPM can manage application and web service deployment and remote control via SSH.
+ * UPM is based on Component.js, Composer.js and NPM and supports all three data packages.
- * Packages should be free to move around yet still stay in synchronization with their own repository.
+ * UPM allows modular packages to freely move around different projects yet still stay in synchronization with their own repository.
  * UPM prevents multiple instance of a Package from falling out of synchronization.
- * UPM can be used to create a new Package, define and download dependancies, generate a build and push back to own repository without any conflict from the super repository.

 ## Usage
-The follow are abstracted CLI commands that are repository/platform independent.
+UPM is intended primarily for internal usage but is available to everybody.
-All CLI commands always execute in the current working directory.
+All CLI commands always execute in the current working directory where the target project is expected to be.

   upm create           initialize a new package.json file, makefile and other scaffolding upm update           install or update dependancies and compile/build addets